 ARCHITECTURE OF HISTORICAL HOUSES IN KASHAN

 Persian vernacular architecture and urbanism, are impressively rich with observant techniques applied by the early inhabitants.
-Architects used to protect themselves from the different weather conditions.
-While energy consumption has not been defined as today, the Persian vernacular version of architecture has utilized some passive design methods by attending to the potentials of the region.
+Architects used to protect themselves from different weather conditions.
+While energy consumption has not been defined as today, the Persian vernacular version of architecture has utilized some passive design methods by attending to the potential of the region.
 Furthermore, Iranian traditional buildings, architectural or structural aspects, have all taken shape based on natural sources of energy.
 These buildings have been designed in such a fashion to take in maximum sunlight in winter and maximum shade in summer, for better natural ventilation and good comfort.

 Sultan Amir Ahmad Bathhouse

 Sultan Amir Ahmad Bathhouse is a traditional public bathhouse in Kashan Isfahan province in central Iran is a masterpiece of Iranian architecture.
 Built during the Safavid era, the bathhouse suffered damage in 1778 as a result of an earthquake and was renovated during the Qajar era.
 It underwent restoration in 1996.
 The bathhouse is named after Imamzadeh Sultan Amir Ahmad, whose mausoleum is located nearby.

 A spring of crystal clear water originating in the Karkas mountain range and gushes from a spring called Suleimanieh supplies Fin Gardens.
 The people of Kashan have built many pleasant gardens near this spring since pre-Islamic times.
 The ruins of the former garden clearly show a long period of occupation between the 10th and 16th centuries.
 The garden we see currently was constructed after a devastating earthquake in 1574.